vamsi2577/Gemini-Real-time-voice-assistant/README.md

 2. Serve the project files from a local web server (e.g., using Vite, Create React App, or a custom Node/Express server).
 3. Open the local server's address in your browser.

+## Development & Debugging

+The application is instrumented with a detailed logger.
+To see a real-time log of events, state changes, API calls, and performance metrics, open your browser's **Developer Tools** and view the **Console**.
+This is the best way to understand the application's internal state and debug any issues.

 ## Project Structure

 ```